Tyler Herron

 Tyler Daschiel Herron (August 5, 1986 – October 22, 2021) was an American right-handed professional baseball pitcher.

 As a senior at Wellington High School in Florida, Herron led the nation with a 0.25 ERA.
 He was drafted by the St. Louis Cardinals in the First Round of the 2005 Major League Baseball Draft.
 Herron was ranked the Midwest League # 11 prospect in 2007, and the St. Louis Cardinals # 10 prospect, by Baseball America.
 He pitched for the Honolulu Sharks in the Rookie 2008 Hawaii Winter Baseball League, and led the league with a 0.69 ERA.
 Pitching for the Indios de Mayagüez in the winter of 2014, he was a post-season Puerto Rico Liga de Béisbol Profesional Roberto Clemente All Star and a Caribbean World Series All Star.
-He pitched as high as AAA in 2014 and 2016, for the Washington Nationals and New York Mets farm teams.
+He pitched as high as Triple–A in 2014 and 2016, for the Washington Nationals and New York Mets farm teams.
 In 2016, pitching for the Fargo-Moorhead RedHawks, he led the independent American Association with a 0.80 ERA.

 Herron pitched for Team Israel at the 2017 World Baseball Classic.

 In total, at all levels he pitched 16 seasons, and had a record of 103-95.
 Herron died on October 22, 2021, aged 35.